ARCHER2-HPC/archer2-website/_posts/2025-03-12-newsletter.md

 If you are interested in showcasing your activities at the event please email [events@archer2.ac.uk](mailto:events@archer2.ac.uk) to discuss.

-## ARCHER2 Celebration of Science 2025
+## ARCHER2 Celebration of Science 2025 - Poster Abstract Submission Due by Friday 21 March

 Following the success of ARCHER2 Celebration of Science 2024, we are pleased to announce that [ARCHER2 Celebration of Science 2025](https://www.archer2.ac.uk/community/events/celebration-of-science-2025/) will take place on the 14th - 15th May 2025 in Edinburgh at South Hall, The University of Edinburgh.
 The event will provide ARCHER2 users with the opportunity to showcase their science achievements on ARCHER2.
 The two-day programme will include a variety of talks from ARCHER2 researchers and other invited presenters involved in the ARCHER2 service, a poster session and a panel session.